dg01d/reproach/README.md

 $ git clone https://github.com/dg01d/reproach
 ```

-See the [official Hugo themes documentation](http://gohugo.io/themes/installing) for mor
+See the [official Hugo themes documentation](http://gohugo.io/themes/installing) for more
-e info.
+info.

 ### Features

-Right now it features such delights as:
+Right now the featureset is incomplete, but it has:

-Brutalist - It is the very definition of Brutalist Web Design.
-Minimalist - You can't really get more minimal than a zero-length page render!
+- Comprehensive set of social media links in the navbar
+- SVG icons for each social media outlet -- different choices are a matter of editing one
+	svg file
+- Webmentions _receive_ integration, with simple webmention styling
+- Flexbox-based design

+To be added to the featureset are:

+- Twitter Card and OpenGraph Media links
+- Customisation of rss generation

+Note that while I wrote this to learn Hugo, golang templating & flexbox,
+it is heavily customised to my own site.
+It may not be useful for you.

-Actual features will be added here as I add them to the theme.
+Other features will be added here as I add them to the theme.

 ### Usage